C-Undritz/Pattern-Spiel/README.md

 ## The high level gameplay.
 1. The landing page presents the user with three buttons: 'Start', 'How to Play' and 'High Scores'.
 2. Upon clicking start the player can select four levels of set difficulty (easy, medium, hard and very hard) as well as a 'Custom game' option where the player can set their own level of challenge.
-3. Each game consists of fine rounds where for each round the user is asked to match the pattern shown.
+3. Each game consists of five rounds where for each round the user is asked to match the pattern shown.
-4. The first game screen shows a pattern which the player can observe for a period of time.
+4. The first game screen shows a pattern which the player observes for a period of time.
 5. Once the time runs out, the grid is then displayed as empty and the player must select colours from a palette to recreate the pattern.
 6. At the end of each round a message displays informing a win or loss as well as the time taken.
 Players can also compare their result against the original pattern if they choose.
 7. Results are shown for each round as a win/loss as well as the time taken in the results column or the results pop-up modal (for tablets and mobiles).